cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-provisioning.md

 ### Automate Tenant Provisioning

 Beware of the pitfalls of insufficient automation.
-Semi-automated provisioning often leads to [Monolithic Landing Zone](./monolithic-landing-zone.md) architectures, which are a bottleneck for achieving higher-level capabilities in later journey stages.
+Semi-automated provisioning often leads to a “monolithic” landing zone design, which is a bottleneck for achieving higher-level capabilities in later journey stages (see [Modular Landing Zones](./modular-landing-zones.md) for a discussion).

 <!--notion-markdown-cms:raw-->
 <CallToAction>